leon-tanguay/RaycastingBeta1-9/README.md

 ## Introduction

 Inspired by videos I watched on the math behind raycasting, I decided to try and implement the system myself from scratch using C++.
 I also decided to do this project to help develop my skills in CMake, GTest, and modern C++17 techniques.
+The math behind raycasting can be found here: https://www.youtube.com/watch?v=NbSee-XM7WA

 ## Features
 - Converts image to 2d map to be rendered in 3d